 Commitment to the Community

 Our commitment to “Do More” for the communities we serve permeates our company from the top down.
-Community involvement decisions are made on a local level because our more than 3,300 employees in Texas and Oklahoma are personally vested in the communities in which we live.
+Community involvement decisions are made on a local level because our more than 3,200 employees in Texas and Oklahoma are personally vested in the communities in which we live.
 IBC employees are encouraged to actively participate in civic and charitable organizations supporting the arts, education, neighborhood revitalization, economic development, medical research and other philanthropic endeavors.
-In 2013, IBC donated $2.2 million to worthwhile nonprofits throughout their market area.
+In 2014, IBC donated close to $2 million to worthwhile nonprofits throughout their market area.

 IBC was awarded the Cornerstone Award in 2012 by the Texas Bankers Foundation for its commitment to creating the Tejano Monument on the south lawn of the Texas capitol.
 The foundation presented the bank its Leaders in Financial Education (LIFE) award in 2010 in recognition of IBC Bank’s “Money Buzz” initiative, a financial literacy program designed to teach students the importance of saving.